Revenciel/Tina-Astro-Starter/README.md

 - build starter components
 - build starter MDX components (buttons)
 - Make ability to set favicon in site settings
-- Improve UX for configurable nav links using templates (maybe - might be impossible)

 ### Thank you:
 - Ari Gibson, without whom this project would have been over before it got started